Interplay between powder catchment efficiency and layer height in self-stabilized laser metal deposition: Model

 This allows to simulate the standoff distance at layer $n$ as

-considering the initial standoff distance $S_0$, and with the $i$-th layer height $h_{th,i}$ being calculated at $S_{th,i-1}$.
-It can be observed that self-regulation can happen when the gradient $\partial h_{th}/\partial S$ is greater than zero and $h_{th,0}>r_z$, necessary conditions to reach the $h_{th}=r_z$ matching.
-The proposed method can represent an interesting tool for the prediction of the deposition growth for a given set of process parameters, allowing for an analytical study of the self-stabilization mechanisms, as well as for the offline efficiency optimization and geometrical accuracy control.
+considering the initial standoff distance $S_0$, and the $i$-th layer height $h_{th,i}$ being calculated at $S_{th,i-1}$.
+It can be observed that self-regulation can occur when the gradient $\partial h_{th}/\partial S>0$ and $h_{th,0}>r_z$, necessary conditions to match $h_{th}=r_z$.
+The proposed model represents an interesting tool for the prediction of the deposition growth for a given set of process parameters.
+These methods can allow for the analytical study of the self-stabilization mechanism, as well as for the efficiency optimization and the geometrical accuracy control.